Nexmo/station/app/views/contribute/building-blocks/sample-building-block.md

   name: 'Example Application'
 ```

+Note the `application` section of the `building_blocks` construct is optional.
+If not used there will be no prerequisite section in the rendered block.

 ## Try it out

 What did the user just build?
 How should they use it?
 Add the instructions